About Kelina Cowell

 How I work

-- I define scope, risk areas, environment, and a clear approach before I start.
+- I define scope, risk areas, test environment, and a clear strategy before execution.

-- I use Jira to track work, runs, and outcomes.
+- I use Jira to structure tasks, track test passes, and document outcomes.

-- I capture video or screenshots for significant runs and issues.
+- I capture video or screenshots to support significant test runs and reported issues.

-- I write bug reports that are easy to reproduce and easy to verify.
+- I write bug reports that are clear, reproducible, and easy to verify.

-- I check UX clarity, accessibility touchpoints, localisation, and edge cases when they are relevant.
+- I evaluate UX clarity, accessibility touchpoints, localisation, and edge cases where relevant.

 Training

-I completed the Game Academy bootcamp, plus focused training on Jira (Scrum and Kanban) and writing user stories and acceptance criteria.
+I completed the Game Academy bootcamp, alongside focused training in Jira (Scrum and Kanban) and writing user stories with clear acceptance criteria.
 I have also completed Microsoft Game Dev: Gaming Accessibility Fundamentals and apply those principles across PC, mobile, and VR testing.

-- A shared accessibility vocabulary to use with designers, developers, and producers.
+- A structured accessibility vocabulary to use confidently with designers, developers, and producers.

 For details on how I apply this training in my portfolio projects, and to verify certificates, see my Education page.